breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Details shown in header can be configured in the settings (Appearance).
 Details not shown there will be shown in the Current details card.

-In the footer, you have credits and acknowledgment for the weather source used for this location.
-You also have an Edit button that allow you to change the order of cards or remove some of them.
-This will apply to all locations.

 ## Cards